Rulah, Jungle Goddess

 Rulah, Jungle Goddess is a fictional character, a jungle girl, in comic books published by Fox Feature Syndicate.
 She first appeared in Zoot Comics #7 (June 1947).
-Matt Baker designed her, before Jack Kamen and Graham Ingels helped develop her image.
+The cover of her debut issue was illustrated by Jack Kamen; however, the writer and artist responsible for her origin story remain unknown.

+In addition to Kamen, Rulah was illustrated by several notable artists, including Matt Baker and Edmond Good.
+While the Grand Comics Database lists Matt Baker as a possible contributor to Rulah's origin, his involvement remains uncertain.

 Rulah was inspired by a boom in jungle girl comics in the late 1940s, headed by Fiction House's Sheena, Queen of the Jungle.

 Character background

 Rulah's real name was given variously as either Jane Dodge or Joan Grayson.
-In the latter version, she is a young aviator on a solo flight over Africa when her plane loses control and crashes.
+In the former version, she is a young aviator on a solo flight over Africa when her plane loses control and crashes.
 She replaces her clothes (which were destroyed in the crash) with a bikini made from the skin of a dead giraffe.
 Soon afterwards, she saves a local tribe from an evil woman, and is accepted as its queen, who remains in the jungle as its protector.
 She is often accompanied by her pet panther, Saber.
 Her ex-boyfriend, Tim Pointer, is introduced in issue #20.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "she tackles ordinary enemies, like wild animals, wicked natives, and wicked whites, and extraordinary enemies, like the Harpies from Hades, the Panther Queen, the Thirsty Tyrant of Tii, the Jungle Napoleon, the Ice Vikings of Valhalla, and the Ape Women of Antilla".